aeternity/ae-channel-service/README.md

 # ae-channel-service

-The [channel_runner](apps/ae_socket_connector/lib/channel_runner.ex) is to be considered as a `state-channel` client, which will execute several state channel operations, as token transfers and off-chain contract calls.
+The channel service is to be considered as a `state-channel` client implementation, which will execute several state channel operations, as token transfers and off-chain contract calls.

 This implementation benefits by being able calling erlang functions provided by the core team.

+Read up on state channels [here](https://github.com/aeternity/protocol/blob/master/node/api/channels_api_usage.md)

 ## Build